SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Crafty**
 >
-> The spinecleaver doesn't provoke opportunity attacks by moving
+> The spinecleaver doesn't provoke opportunity attacks by moving.

 ###### Skitterling